warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 Got an error about the He3_Data table from STAR because I forgot to change the time step frequency for updates.
 Fixed.

 Apparently the fix didnt actually save to the file?
 In the STAR gui it had the correct number and I saved it, then pushed and reuploaded to HPC, but the file uploaded to HPC had the old time step frequency.
 Trying again.

+CONSTELATION stopped running bc it timed out looking for *`Read_Top.text`*, but the Serpent and STAR sims did not stop.
+Coupled sim got to time step 7.
+Serpent is waiting and STAR kept running.
+STAR got to over time step 37000, which is 1.88E-3 seconds.
+Will investigate further at a later time.
+I need to focus on writing for now.